odenas/indexed_ms/README.md

  * building the CST of length 129 DONE (0seconds)
  * dumping the CST to index.txt.rev.stree DONE (0seconds)
 malloc_count ### exiting, total: 33,375,722, peak: 8,010,898, current: 0

 $ ls *.stree
 index.txt.fwd.stree  index.txt.rev.stree
 ```
-another optional partial index that can speed up matching statistics is the maximal repeat vector, which contains a list of nodes of the suffix tree topology that are maximal repeats:
+Another optional partial index that can speed up matching statistics is the maximal repeat vector, which contains a list of nodes of the suffix tree topology that are maximal repeats:
 ```
 $ bin/dump_maxrep.x -s_path index.txt -load_cst 1
  * loading the CST from index.txt.rev.stree DONE (0 seconds)